20 Simple Ways To Be An Urban (or Suburban) Homesteader

 Make your own natural cleaners.

 If you have dish soap, baking soda, and vinegar lying around, then you have all the ingredients you need to make almost any kind of cleaner for any kind of task.
-I plan on writing an article soon about my favorite homemade cleaners, so check it out to get some ideas!
+Here is the recipe for my all-purpose cleaner and my homemade floor cleaner.

 Wear an apron.